noppoMan/4896c62de389fa8a7ffca8a727d8f71f/README.md

 ## decision_tree_dataset.csv

 This dataset is used for training and testing the decision tree model.
+All data have been normalized.

 Columns:
 - **label**: Correct label (target variable)